family

 Myka Stauffer was an Ohio-based YouTuber best known for her family vlogs with her husband, James, and their five children, including their adopted son, Huxley.

-But in 2020, it all came crashing down, and Myka and James — a then-popular family vlogging couple — quickly became one of the most hated couples on the internet.
-Just three years after adopting Huxley, Myka and James announced that they had 'rehomed' Huxley to another family in a now-infamous video titled 'An update on our family'.
+Just three years after adopting Huxley, Myka and James announced that they had 'rehomed' him to another family in a now-infamous video titled 'An update on our family'.

 Watch the trailer for the new documentary, An Update On Our Family.
 Article continues after video.